renn0xtek9/Arithmos/doc/development/source/widget.rst

 -----------------------------------------

-The preferred way for constructing the user interface is to use functions from module :obj:`Orange.widgets.gui` that insert a Qt widget and establish the signals for synchronization with the widget's attributes.
+The preferred way for constructing the user interface is to use functions from module :obj:`Arithmos.widgets.gui` that insert a Qt widget and establish the signals for synchronization with the widget's attributes.

      gui.checkBox(box, self, "binary_trees", "Induce binary tree")